Can I Eat Expired Gravy Chicken Commercially Bottled or Canned Unopened?

 Expert Source

-"According to WHO guidelines, commercially bottled or canned unopened gravy chicken should be stored in a cool, dry place away from direct sunlight, at temperatures between 50-70°F, and used within the expiration date indicated on the packaging for optimal safety and quality."
+"According to CDC guidelines, commercially bottled or canned gravy chicken should be stored in a cool, dry place at a temperature between 50-70°F and used within the expiration date on the packaging for optimal safety and quality."

 ✅Fresh Gravy Chicken Commercially Bottled or Canned Unopened